 sudo systemctl restart apache2

-To reload the service without dropping the connection, use this command:
+Use the command below to reload the service without dropping the connection:

 sudo systemctl reload apache2

-To disable Apache from starting automatically at server boot time, you can disable this behavior by typing:
+Apache could start automatically at server boot time, disable this behavior by typing:

 sudo systemctl disable apache2

 To enable the service after disabling it to start at boot time, type:

 sudo systemctl enable apache2